ADBeta/MIDIPadPy/README.md

 # MIDIPad

 (Python Edition)
-MIDIPad is a simple MIDI device reader, for Launchpad/APC etc
+MIDIPad is a simple MIDI drum machine for linux, using Launchpad, APC etc.

 ## Description

-This program is inteded to be really quick to impliment in order to get a functional prototype for the program.
-It is written in python, using very little optimization.
+This program is a fast implimentation of a basic MIDI input/output drum machine.
+It is not intened to be fast, or particularly useful.

+Note: This is designed for linux specifically to make up for the lack of FLStudio or Ableton etc.

 ## Dependancies & How To Use

---So far
 * rtmidi-python
 * simpleaudio

-Run MIDIPad in python3, currently the port is hard-set in code until a UI or nicer interface is made
+Run MIDIPad with python3, the port can be set via the MIDIPad.py file or via command line list and select.

+You will need to copy some sample files to a directory called "samples" : kick.wav snare.wav hat.wav cowbell.wav crash.wav

 ## TO-DO

-Currently the program is being written only to comply with the Akai APC, other models are untested currently.
+Currently the program is only tested with the "AKAI APC Mini", the lighting commands may not work with other deivces, no guarantees are made it wil work at all for other devices

 Current very janky, and with limited functionality.
-Standby for better code
+Future revisions will have GUI modules, faster execution and more options, controls and functions (Revision 2 will be written in C++)

 Written by ADBeta